Aam Aadmi Party – Delhi

-Aam Aadmi Party Delhi or AAP Delhi is a state wing of Aam Aadmi Party.
+The Aam Aadmi Party – Delhi (AAP - Delhi) is a state wing of Aam Aadmi Party.
 AAP became a state party in Delhi in 2013.

 The party contested its first election in Delhi in 2013 and was successful in winning 28 seats in a hung assembly.
 It got outside support from Indian National Congress and Arvind Kejriwal became the Chief Minister of Delhi but he resigned after 49 days due to differences with INC. In the following 2015 elections, AAP won 67 of the 70 seats in the assembly, limiting BJP at just 3 seats and INC with none and Kejriwal was sworn in as the Chief Minister of Delhi.
 AAP formed the government again in the subsequent 2020 Delhi Legislative Assembly election, winning 62 seats.
-The party was reduced to just 22 seats in 2025 Delhi Legislative Assembly election and was defeated by the BJP.
+The party was reduced to just 22 seats in 2025 Delhi Legislative Assembly election and was defeated by the BJP which secured 48.

 Electoral performances

 2013 Delhi Legislative Assembly elections

 The 2013 Delhi state assembly elections were the party's first electoral contest.
 The Election Commission approved the symbol of a broom for use by the AAP in that campaign.
 The party said that its candidates were honest and had been screened for potential criminal backgrounds.
 It published its central manifesto on 20 November 2013, promising to implement the Jan Lokpal Bill within 15 days of coming to power.

 In November 2013, a sting operation conducted by Media Sarkar alleged that several leaders of the AAP, including Kumar Vishwas and Shazia Ilmi, had agreed to extend their support to some people seeking assistance with land deals and other financial arrangements in return for donations in cash to the AAP.
 Ilmi offered to withdraw her candidature as a result, but the party refused to accept her offer, describing the footage as fabricated and a violation of the Model Code of Conduct.
 The AAP emerged as the second-largest party in Delhi, winning 28 of the 70 Assembly seats; the Bharatiya Janata Party, as the largest party, won 31, while its ally Shiromani Akali Dal, won 1; Indian National Congress won 8, and two were won by others.
 On 28 December 2013, the AAP formed a minority government in the hung Assembly, with what Sheila Dikshit describes as "not unconditional" support from Indian National Congress.
 Kejriwal became the second-youngest Chief Minister of Delhi.
 As a result of the Delhi elections, AAP became a recognised state party in Delhi.